 Tip: Of course, you’ll probably want to forget some people and that’s fine, but make sure to follow up with the people you really connected with.
 How?
 Follow them on Twitter or connect on LinkedIn and join conversations where you can.
 Or follow up with a personal email offering advice about something you discussed or inviting them out for a coffee to continue your discussion.

 How do you get the most out of networking events?
-Share your tips in the comments or join us on Twitter @Contactzilla to carry on the conversation.
+Share your tips on Twitter @Contactzilla to carry on the conversation.